vuejs/docs/src/glossary/index.md

 ## lifecycle hooks

-A specific instance of a Vue component goes through a lifecycle.
+A Vue component instance goes through a lifecycle.
 For example, it is created, mounted, updated, and unmounted.

 The *lifecycle hooks* are a way to listen for these lifecycle events.